kahole/edamagit/README.md

      This should really be no extra effort
      Might just need to prime a bit smarter?

+  Feature#2
+    MINOR: Should have more logical ordering of refs and such in menus.
+Remote branches should be grouped below everything else e.g.

 ## FUTURE: Eie egen modell
 Burde ikke extende git modellen kanskje.
 Burde heller lene meg på helt egen model